zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_2.md

 # Activity 2 - Create a Cat Card

-In the last Lab you did (Intro to React & Components) you stripped out a load of JSX code and put each piece (like the cards or the header) into their own components.

-Let's do this now but instead of having individual cards for individual cats we're going to have one all-seeing, all-powerful cat card, that looks different depending on what data we feed it! 👁 🐈
+Let's create a reusable component, an all-seeing, all-powerful cat card, that looks different depending on what data we feed it! 👁 🐈

 Can you remember how to create a component?

-Have a go!
+Try to think about how you would approach this.
+Recalling and planning will be useful for learning even if the plan you form in your mind isn't perfect.

 Then read on, to find out how...